retis-org/retis/docs/python.md

 - **EventReader**: Class capable of reading a file created by `retis collect` and iterate over its events.
-- **SeriesReader**: Class capable of reading a file created by `retis sort` and iterate over the its series.
+- **SeriesReader**: Class capable of reading a file created by `retis sort` and iterate over the series.
 - **EventFile**: Reads an event file, determines whether it is sorted or not and allow the creation of `EventReader` and `SeriesReader` instances.

-More details can be found in the `retis_events` crate documentation.
+More details can be found in the `retis-events` crate documentation.

 ## Builtin python interpreter